ral-facilities/datagateway-api/README.md

 ## Search API
-Since adding the search API, the endpoints for each type of API can be configured using `extension` in the respsective JSON object.
+Since adding the search API, the endpoints for each type of API can be configured using `extension` in the respective JSON object.
 For example, if `extension` is set to `/search-api`, then requests for the search API can be set to `http://localhost:5000/search-api` (assuming default host and port configuration).
 This option is made configurable for both DataGateway API and the search API.